DejanJoksimovic/jsScript/README.md

 - nvm use command will change to nvm version specified
 ## Service worker
 Service workers essentially act as proxy servers that sit between web applications, the browser, and the network (when available).
 They are intended, among other things, to enable the creation of effective offline experiences, intercept network requests and take appropriate action based on whether the network is available, and update assets residing on the server.
+## Major versions are for breaking existing use
+minor changes are for features
+## inversion of control
+- when a library gives user an opportunity to have more control over it's api